-5.2.3 Bench Installation (BCD-16300)
+5.2.3 Bench Installation (BCD-16882)

-Place the cabinet on the bench with approximately a 2" (51mm) overhang clearance for installation of the drain valve.
-Place the cabinet in desired location and using RTV caulk, seal all around the base of the cabinet and the bench.
+Place the cabinet on the bench with approximately a 2" (51mm) overhang clearance for the drain SST cap or security drain valve.
+If the security drain valve is not desired, leave the SST cap in place and place the cabinet in its desired location and using RTV caulk, seal all around the base of the cabinet and the bench.
 This provides a tight seal to prevent bench spills from migrating under the cabinet.

-If the drain valve is desired, (NOTE, CHECK WITH YOUR SAFETY PERSONNEL FOR REGULATORY REQUIREMENTS OF DRAIN VALVE INSTALLATION) remove the handle from the valve stem to gain clearance for valve body rotation.
+If the security drain valve is desired, (NOTE, CHECK WITH YOUR SAFETY PERSONNEL FOR REGULATORY REQUIREMENTS (i.e. LOCKING TYPE) OF DRAIN VALVE INSTALLATION) remove the handle from the valve stem with security tool provided to gain clearance for valve body rotation.
 Add Loctite 242 (furnished) to the threads and rotate valve body until secure, with the valve stem (for handle) on the left side.
 Re-install handle to valve stem.
 Adjust the cabinet on bench to provide a 2" (51mm) overhang and seal the interface of the bench and cabinet, using RTV caulk as above.